sergei-mironov/litrepl/README.md

 Installation
 ------------

-The repository includes a Python tool and an interface Vim plugin.
-The Python part should be installed with `pip install` as usual.
-The Vim part requires plugin manager like `Plug` or hand-copying files to a .vim config folder.
+This repository includes the Litrepl tool in Python and an interface Vim plugin.
+The Python part might be installed with `pip install .` run in the project folder.
+The Vim part requires hand-copying `./vim/plugin/litrepl.vim` to a .vim config folder or using any Vim plugin manager, like Vim-Plug.

+The repository also includes a set of Nix expressions compatible which automate the above installation algorithm.

 The generic installation procedure: